edit

 Details

-“The Atomic Human: Understanding Ourselves in the Age of AI” is a book to be published with Penguin’s Allen Lane in the UK on 6th June 2024.
+“The Atomic Human: Understanding Ourselves in the Age of AI” is a book published with Penguin’s Allen Lane in the UK on 6th June 2024.

 Synopsis